Strilanc/Strilanc.github.io/_posts/2019-10-20-adder-cost.md

 {% assign loc = page.path | remove_first: '_posts/' | remove: '.md' %}

-Back in April, I read the pre-print ["Lower bounds on the non-Clifford resources for quantum computations" by Beverland et al.](https://arxiv.org/abs/1904.01124).
+Back in April, I read the pre-print ["Lower bounds on the non-Clifford resources for quantum computations" by Beverland, Campbell, Howard, and Kliuchnikov](https://arxiv.org/abs/1904.01124).
 It defines an amazingly simple metric, the "stabilizer nullity" of a state, which is the number of qubits in the state minus the number of Pauli product stabilizers of the state.
-The authors of the pre-print then use this metric to prove tight lower bounds on the number of magic states needed to produce/perform certain states/operations.
+The authors of the pre-print then use this metric (and some others) to prove tight lower bounds on the number of magic states needed to produce/perform certain states/operations.

 For example, the pre-print proves that you need to consume at least $N-2$ three-qubit CCZ states to produce one $N$ qubit CCZ state.
 By "$N$ qubit CCZ state" I mean the uniform superposition over all computational basis values of $N$ qubits, except the all-ones state has a negated phase.